CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 What does work:

 Use raspi-config in a terminal or the graphical version from the start menu, and enable "VNC" in interfaces.
 This will set up so you can VNC connect on the :0 display.
 Do not set the system to boot to command prompt, since the VNC session will not start on :0, and you will get a black screen with "currently unable to show the desktop".

 I also set it to not auto-login.
 With these settings (VNC enabled, boot to desktop, no auto login), if you start headless, then it will not start all of the desktop stuff until you VNC connect and log in.
 Not sure if it is actually running "virtual" or not.
 Possibly resource usage by the VNC session could affect operation.

 Camera setup:

 In the field you can check that the camera is working, and the camera aiming, using the e-cam status page.

 The lenses should be pre-focused on a distant subject before taking the camera out for installation.
+I do this by connecting using VNC and then using the libcamera-still preview.
+On VNC it is pretty much necessary to use the --qt-preview option to libcamera-still, which changes to a smaller window with different update method.
+The default preview sometimes kind of works on VNC, but bogs down badly.

-This works best using a small ROI (region of interest) with the libcamera-still preview mode, since this gives a high magnification and update rate.
+Focusing works best using a small ROI (region of interest) with the libcamera-still preview mode, since this gives a high magnification and update rate.
-    libcamera-still -t 0 --roi 0.5,0.5,0.1,0.1
-or
     libcamera-still -t 0 --roi 0.5,0.5,0.1,0.1 --qt-preview

 This gives) a 10x zoom (0.1) at the middle of the frame (0.5).
 You can move the ROI if needed.
-Adding --qt-preview gives a smaller window which will update faster over a VNC connection.  --qt-preview may also work when the default display doesn't.